wedaa/LongTail-Log-Analysis/README.md

 LongTail is currently for a single server, and up to 10 servers.
-With 10 active servers the main analysis report program (LongTail_analyze_attacks.pl) takes over 36 minutes to run at night with 13 million records.
-(This will be improved in release 2.0)
+With 10 active servers the main analysis report program (LongTail_analyze_attacks.pl) takes over 7 minutes to run a single pass (All hosts together) at night with 21 million records and 8 months of data.
+(This will be improved in release 2.0).

 LongTail ALSO refers to a statistical distribution where there are many "Hits" at the left, and tapering down to a "Long Tail"